sourav164/Point_Yield_and_R/README.md

 Not necessary to load any data to the ArcGIS.
 Just insert the file path and run the code.

 A excel file will be created on the file directory.

+# Data Frame Edit.py
+The excell file created using Zonal+Regression+resolutionplot_script.py are not well organized.
+This code will organize them and create single sheet, finally save them into the desired location in csv format.

+# Melt Data.py
+Takes multiple input manually and better not to run before full comments are added (in current version, some comments are missing).

+This script will melt the point NDVI data then add each points properties into a new excel file.